Home Ice Hockey

 As one of the most popular sports in Canada, hockey builds communities, shapes identities, and is a fabric of our society.
 It has the power to unite us, to build traditions, to be a vehicle for growth.
 Space, money, access; we understand the barriers to youth hockey in Toronto.
 We also understand the opportunity.
 We launched Home Ice Hockey with a mandate to get more youth in the sport and to help Change the Game for the next generation.

 Home Ice Hockey brings non-competitive organized hockey to youth facing barriers at no cost.
-In partnership with the Toronto Maple Leafs, adidas and the City of Toronto, Home Ice Hockey activates 12 community sites, including two girls-only locations.
+In partnership with the Toronto Maple Leafs, Securian Canada and the City of Toronto, Home Ice Hockey activates 12 community sites, including two girls-only locations.
 The eight-week program provides protective equipment and on-ice instruction to 350 young hockey enthusiasts every year.

 One of these enthusiasts, Ella, has been attending the program since its inception in 2017 at Sir Adam Beck Rink, one of the girls-only sites.